SocialMachineLab/ArtworkOntology/README.md

 ARTO's main contributions include integrating both descriptive content and contextual information into a unified framework, providing an ontological structure specifically for artwork caption generation.
 The existing ontologies focus on museum management and artifact cataloging, while artwork captioning requires capturing detailed visual content and the relation to the context.
 ARTO‘s target users are artwork captioning developers and AI researchers who have distinctly different requirements compared to existing ontology users.
 Our users demand fine-grained artwork representations that are machine-understandable, enabling seamless integration into AI models for automated caption generation.
 They require representations that enable visual-semantic alignment and support the development of comprehensive, context-aware captions.
 These captions go beyond simply stating artworks' provenance, metadata, etc., instead encompassing detailed content representations and connecting them with cultural context and artistic interpretation.
 This shift from cataloging-oriented to content-analysis-oriented ontology reflects the evolving demands in digital art analysis and automated understanding systems.

 The table below summarizes previous works in the field.
-The "Motivation for ARTO" column briefly introduces the need for ARTO.
+The "Motivation for ARTO" column briefly introduces the need for ARTO (For detailed examples of ARTO and other ontologies, please see [here](./ARTOandOthers.md)).

 | Name      | Domain           | Goal       | Ontology Scope                         | Strengths    | Motivation for ARTO                   |
 |-----------|------------------|---------------------------|---------------------|--------------------------------------|-----------------------------------------------------------------------|